-The latest group of Bachelor and Master students from Wittenborg University were elated when they received their diplomas at the 2019 Winter Graduation Ceremony on Friday.
+The latest group of Bachelor and Master students from WUAS were elated when they received their diplomas at the 2019 Winter Graduation Ceremony on Friday.
 They were joined by the first group of teachers to receive their Post-Graduate Certificate in Learning and Teaching in Higher Education.

 Graduates was accompanied by friends and family to celebrate with them.
 Some flew in specially for the occasion like in the case of IBA student Tianyi Zhou from China who brought along her mother and grandmother for support.
 The group of graduates consisted of 9 Master of Science students, 1 MBA student and 19 Bachelor (IBA) students in addition to 5 Foundation Phase students and 4 Exchange students from China who also received diplomas.
 The countries graduates come from are the Netherlands, Cameroon, China, Germany, Iceland, Canada, Kazakhstan, Russia, Sri Lanka, Norway, Bangladesh, Indonesia, Iran, Vietnam, Rwanda, Burundi, Turkey and Nigeria.